StuartCowley/holly-mathieson-music-library/README.md

 ## Acknowledgements

- - Dragos Neagu and his legendary team of backend tutors at Command Shift.
+ - Dragoș-Robert Neagu and his legendary team of backend tutors at Command Shift.
  - My delightful cohort companions - such a good crew for co-learning!